oconnellryan/oconnellryan.github.io/ufc-judging-analysis.md

 ### Judge Report Cards

 Utilizing the sgps scores created along with the coeficcient difference graophs above, I have creaated judge report cards for many of the judges with a high amount of rounds judges.
-Here is an example of the report card for Derek Cleary, whose coeficcients we examined earlier:
+Here is an example of the report card for Derek Cleary, whose coeficcients we examined earlier: &nbsp;<br>
 <img src="/assets/ufc/cleary_report_card.png" alt="Image" width="400"/> &nbsp;<br>